ese-unibe-ch/ese2014-team1/Questions_to_the_customer.md

 * What is meant by 'relevant' (see below)?
 * You said users can place ads and search ads.
 Is there one user type for both functions or do you sign up explicitly only as one of them?
 * If you can search and advert with the same account, how exactly do you want us to design the interfaces for both?
+* Tracking, cookies?
+Sign up with Google to know even more?

 ###As a user I want to get exhaustive information about a room (e.g. pictures, location, roommate profiles, ..)